Remember those days of your youth when you just wanted to scream at someone, “Leave me alone!” and sometimes they did?

 In the Amish tale, it’s hard to take sides.
 “It seemed to her [Leah] there was much to be joyful about in life, but obviously Lorraine didn’t see it that way, at least not since her younger son had forsaken his family.”

 Have you ever asked what the consequences and solutions are for a prodigal and each member of his family, if any?
-Both of these books encourage us to soak ourselves in prayer, continually.
+Both of these books encourages us to soak ourselves in prayer, continually.

 Ruth Bell Graham does an excellent job of showing the hurt, disappointment, confusion and fear on both sides of the prodigal son story.
 She also shares with us many of her personal journal pages and touching poems that can move a person to sobbing tears such as “For All Who Knew the Shelter of the Fold” which I personally am going to frame!